Shaffaprawira/Sales-Analysis-with-SQL-Excel-and-Tableau/README.md

 ## Project Background

 This project analyzes the sales performance of a fictional BikeStore business, using real-world-inspired data from a sample SQL database.
 The goal is to assess the company's revenue trends, customer behavior, and store performance over time.
-This end-to-end analysis, conducted using SQL and Microsoft Excel, provides insights into sales across various dimensions, including products, stores, and customers.
+This end-to-end analysis, conducted using SQL, Microsoft Excel, and Tableau, provides insights into sales across various dimensions, including products, stores, and customers.

 The project simulates a real-world business scenario where a data analyst works to identify opportunities for growth and improve operational efficiency by examining historical data.